ExtraCrafTX/BeaconFlight/README.md

 ** A flightLingerTime of 0 gives the same time as the effects for that beacon level.
 The time should also be more than 4 seconds if custom, as beacons only apply their effects every 4 seconds.

 ### Example
 The following is an example config that requires a max level beacon, requires the player to hold feathers in both hands and have equipped full diamond armour and have the "Sky's the Limit" and "Return to Sender" advancements.
-It will grant flight for the same amount of time as the potion effects and gives 10 seconds of Slow Falling upon losing flight:
+It will grant flight for the same amount of time as the potion effects, will use 0.25 XP per tick of flight and gives 10 seconds of Slow Falling upon losing flight:
 ```json
 {
   "minBeaconLevel": 4,